 There are other novel ways to turn off an ADT alarm that don’t involve acute panic and a baseball bat.
 While there’s no need to panic, there is an urgency to shut off the alarm.
 Neighbors may call the police, it’ll drive dogs crazy, and it may incur potential fines.

-How to Turn Off Your ADT Alarm without a Code
+How to Turn Off Your ADT Alarm Without a Code

-There are several different ADT security systems, though all essentially follow the same routine.
+There are many different ADT security systems, though all essentially follow the same routine.

 Removing an ADT Command/Pulse Battery

 The battery for the ADT Command and Control Panel is located behind the touch screen.
 Usually, you would use the touch screen to select “Tools,” then enter your user access code to shut the system down.